wufoo/docs/source/includes/_reports.md

 IsPublic - Indicates whether or not the "Public" option is enabled, allowing anyone with the link to access the report.
 Possible values are: 1 = true, 0 = false

 DateCreated - A timestamp of when the report was created.
-For a duplicated report, this will be the DateCreated for the original report @todo
+For a duplicated report, this will be the DateCreated for the original report

 DateUpdated - A timestamp of when the report was lasted edited in the Wufoo Report Builder